-Mobile WAN configuration: To configure the mobile connection it should be sufficient to insert the SIM card into the SIM1 slot and attach the antenna to the ANT connector.
+Mobile WAN configuration To configure the mobile connection it should be sufficient to insert the SIM card into the SIM1 slot and attach the antenna to the ANT connector.
 (Depending on the SIM card you are using).

 To set up backup routes you will need to enable Check Connection in the Mobile WAN item.
-(See Figure 122.)
+(See Figure 121.)
 Set the Check connection option to enabled + bind and fill in an IP address of the mobile operator's DNS server or any other reliably available server and enter the time interval of the check.
 For detailed configuration, see Chapter 3.4.1.

-Figure 122: Backup Access to the Internet - Mobile WAN Configuration
+Figure 121: Backup access to the Internet - Mobile WAN configuration

-Backup Routes configuration: After setting up the backup routes you will need to set their priorities.
-In Figure 123, the ETH1 wired connection has the highest priority.
-If that connection fails, the second choice will be the WiFi wlan0 network interface.
-The third choice will be the mobile connection - usb0 network interface.
+Backup Routes configuration After setting up the backup routes you will need to set their priorities.
+In Figure 122, the ETH1 wired connection has the highest priority.
+If that connection fails, the second choice will be the mobile connection - usb0 network interface.